-The RIPLS risk analysis was conducted in accordance with the FAA Air Traffic preliminary safety analysis and discovering that our system does affect the NAS and could introduce safety risk into the NAS.
+The RIPLS risk analysis was conducted in accordance with the FAA Air Traffic Organization Safety Management System Manual (SMSM).
+We began by performing a preliminary safety analysis and discovering that our system does affect the NAS and could introduce safety risk into the NAS.
 We conducted our subsequent risk analysis with the following hazard and risk definitions in mind from the SMSM: